Quality of life….nuisance during sporting activities….hinder from wearing glasses….contact lens irritation…

 The less energy is needed, the smaller the gas bubble and the more precise the surface will be.

 Carl Zeiss has been actively developing eye laser techniques for more than 20 years.
 They were the first to develop a spot scanner in 1997, the first with Topographic (1998)- and wavefront (2000) – led treatments.
-The ‘Smile’ treatment is a direct result of the sophisticated Carl Zeiss Visumax laser.
+The ‘SMILE’ treatment is a direct result of the sophisticated Carl Zeiss Visumax laser.
 The technique is based on the femtosecond technology that has been used for years and has proven its efficiency millions of times.
 The Goes EyeCentre was the first centre in the Benelux to apply this technique.
-In 2012, more than 10.000 smile surgeries have been performed worldwide.
+By 2020, more than 1.000.000 SMILE surgeries have been performed worldwide.

 Until recently the technique has been used only for myopia and astigmatism.
 Studies to use this technique for farsightedness are underway.
 This comfortable treatment is possible thanks to the high technological optics by Carl Zeiss.